john-wang1015/ABCandSNL/README.md

       publisher={Cold Spring Harbor Laboratory}
 ```

-This work is extended by
+This work is an extension of
 ```bib
   @article{wang2022calibration,
   title={Calibration of a Voronoi cell-based model for tumour growth using approximate Bayesian computation},